This material is for laser engraving only, however it can be pre-cut to any required size(s) by our suppliers.

 Your supply: If preferred, you can supply your own stainless steel for laser engraving

-Brushed stainless steel is a type of steel alloy with a brushed dull finish.
+Bright polished stainless steel is a type of steel alloy with a highly polished finish.
 It does not stain, corrode, or rust as easily as ordinary steel, but it is not 100% stain-proof.

 Signs and display, rating plates, control panel, fascias and labels.

 Metallic materials can’t be laser cut using C02 laser machines.
 We can however cut standard sheet sizes down to any rectangular or square measurement(s) specified.

 The laser will not mark stainless steel in it’s raw state.
 We need to use a special chemical compound The compound is sprayed onto the area of the metal requiring engraving prior to beginning the job.
 The compound is off-beige in colour.
 The laser is optimized to engrave over the compound whilst marking the steel with permanent black marks.
 Text engraves with exceptional clarity.
 Images can be engraved but they need to be converted to 100% black and white bitmaps with no grayscale shades.